22cryys56p-beep/Command_Center/SESSION_START.md

 6. UI Architecture Specification (living document, actively reconciled against the Matrix)
 7. Accepted ACP standalone records (`docs/architecture/ACP-*.md`)

+**Current implementation status:** ACP-014 has been formally accepted and implemented.
+The universal `ProjectRecord` fields `purpose` and `description` are implemented across the canonical data model, validation, Obsidian provider mapping, and affected test fixtures.
+The implementation has been independently verified on the live `main` branch: TypeScript is clean, the build succeeds, and **147/147 tests pass**.

+The ProjectRecord/provider/WP14/ACP-014 implementation arc is therefore closed.
+Further work proceeds from the current repository state and governing records; ACP-014 is not an open implementation item.

 Frozen architectural decisions are not changed during implementation.

 If implementation reveals a conflict with a frozen decision:

-- do not silently adjust the implementation
+* do not silently adjust the implementation
-- raise an Architecture Change Proposal (ACP)
+* raise an Architecture Change Proposal (ACP)

 ---